This webpage contains the latest updates regarding the College’s provision, including College closures and emergencies.

 What is the College doing about coronavirus?

 We are acting on advice from sources including Public Health England, the NHS, World Health Organisation and the local authority.
 We are taking proactive steps to contact our students and staff to ensure that everyone has access to the latest advice.
-We are monitoring the coronavirus situation closely and have made plans to act quickly as and when the situation changes.
-We will regularly update this page with any new developments.
+We are monitoring the coronavirus situation closely and will act quickly as and when the situation changes.
+We will update this page with any new developments.

 How is the College protecting and safeguarding the students who are attending in person?

-Students are individually risk-assessed to ensure we can provide for them safely at College during this time.
+Students are individually risk-assessed to ensure we can provide for them safely at College.
 Staff are adhering to the 2 metres distancing as much as possible, and using PPE as necessary when administering personal care and medication.

 We are following the Government guidance for safeguarding.
 If you have a safeguarding concern, please contact Reception who will put you in touch with our Safeguarding Officers.
 The College’s Designated Safeguarding Lead (DSL) is Principal Tracey Forman.